gvajda/OpenDyslexicChromeExtension/README.md

 **Note:** You don't need to remove and re-add the extension when updating - simply clicking the reload icon is sufficient.

-### Updating the Extension

-To update the extension after making changes:

-1. **Save your changes** to the extension files
-2. **Navigate to** `chrome://extensions/`
-3. **Find the extension** in the list
-4. **Click the reload icon** (circular arrow) on the extension card
-5. **Refresh any open tabs** where you want to test the changes

-**Important:** You do NOT need to:

-- Remove the extension and load it again
-- Restart Chrome
-- Clear any data

-Simply reload the extension and refresh your browser tabs.

-### Testing Checklist

-- [ ] Extension icon appears in Chrome toolbar
-- [ ] Font toggle works via popup
-- [ ] Font changes apply ONLY to configured elements
-- [ ] Settings persist across browser restarts
-- [ ] Site-specific rules work correctly
-- [ ] "Add current site" button in popup works
-- [ ] Options page saves and loads settings correctly
-- [ ] Extension syncs across devices (if signed into Chrome)

 ## Known Limitations

 - Cannot inject into Chrome internal pages (`chrome://`, `chrome-extension://`)